 The printer facility will remain.
-The lounge should only be used by a limited number of students maintaining social distancing.
-If this proves not to be possible then we may consider closing the lounge at short notice.
+The lounge and garden seating should only be used by a limited number of students maintaining social distancing.

 Contains shared students and families with children.
 We are not aware of any high risk groups living in Grayson Heights but those with children should minimise contact of their children with postgraduate tenants - this is not being unfriendly, just sensible as children are a low risk group but can act to spread the virus.

-Dyers Court has nine elderly residents who will be at serious risk if they contract the virus.
+Dyers Court has seven elderly residents who are at serious risk if they contract the virus.
 Those with children must stop the contact of their children with elderly residents - this is not being unfriendly, just sensible as children are a low risk group but can act to spread the virus.